Landscapes of Life is the theme of annual arts festival

 On June 29 Ely Consort perform John Rutter's uplifting 'Feel the Spirit'.

 'Folk in the Fens' presents a series of concerts and events, including music, prose and poetry from anywhere and everywhere, featuring Jeremy Harmer, Steve Bingham and performers from across the region.

 There are art previews with an Open Studios event at Wicken Fen on June 29 and 30.

-Local artist Ted Coney will be artist in residence on June 15 and 16 at Ely Courthouse working in a pop-up studio in the main courtroom on his latest family painting 'Who Stole The Toothpaste?'.
+Local artist Ted Coney will be artist in residence on June 15 and 16 from 11am to 4pm at Ely Courthouse working in a pop-up studio in the main courtroom on his latest family painting 'Who Stole The Toothpaste?'.

 Visitors can also n enjoy work from famous British artist John Piper in a selling exhibition at the Babylon Gallery which runs from June 22 to July 14.

 Sheila Friend Smith, festival chairman, said: "We're looking forward to another year of celebrating arts and culture.

 "We pride ourselves on being a festival celebrating all the arts and reaching as many people as possible and make this a fantastic celebration of local community talent."